ringlej/ptxdist/doc/ref_manual.rst

  $(call touch)

 Gives a feedback, what build *stage* is just finished.
-Thats why it should always be the last call for each *stage*.
+That's why it should always be the last call for each *stage*.
 For the package *foo* and the *compile stage* it will output: